lagged/Lagged_Loader/README.md

 #### Library Loading?!

-It's neaat to be able to distribute a `ibrary/` folder inside a module as well.
+It's neat to be able to distribute a `library/` folder inside a module as well.
 This allows for distributing dependencies where they are needed.

 Usage is simple: